microsoftgraph/msgraph-sdk-powershell/src/WindowsUpdates/beta/docs/Microsoft.Graph.Beta.WindowsUpdates.md

 ### [Update-MgBetaWindowsUpdatesPolicyAudienceById](Update-MgBetaWindowsUpdatesPolicyAudienceById.md)
 Update the members and exclusions collections of a deploymentAudience with updatableAsset resources of the same type.
-Adding an azureADDevice to the members or exclusions collections of a deployment audience automatically creates an Azure AD device object if it does not already exist.
+Adding an azureADDevice to the members or exclusions collections of a deployment audience automatically creates a Microsoft Entra device object if it does not already exist.
 If the same updatableAsset gets included in the exclusions and members collections of a deploymentAudience, deployment will not apply to that asset.
 You can also use the method updateAudience to update the deploymentAudience.
 This API is available in the following national cloud deployments.